The complexity of academic freedom

 There is also another setting in which academic freedom is sometimes invoked.
 If an academic wishes to criticise his or her institution, or a policy or position adopted by it, is this part of academic freedom?
 Similarly, have I the right to publish my criticisms of my university to a wider audience under the general heading of academic freedom?
 If I have, does this apply if what I say is untrue?
 Or what would be the position if what I say is untrue and it inflicts damage on my institution?
 A recent decision by the United States Supreme Court, Garcetti v.
 Ceballos, though admittedly not dealing with a university issue, is thought by some to have placed restrictions on the legal protection that may be claimed by academics who want to criticise their institution.
 However, the right to be critical, particularly where the debate concerns the academic principles of the university, should not be dismissed too lightly.

 However we may answer all or any of these questions, it is clear that academic freedom is at the heart of a university system for a democratic society.
 The free and unhindered flow of ideas is vital for any such society, and those who develop ideas, even where they are controversial or unwelcome (provided they are within the law), need to be protected.
 But we also need to avoid the suspicion that academic freedom is a claim by academics not to be accountable for what we say and do.
-A good start to getting this right and securing public confidence is not to apply the concept of academic freedom to situations where it does not belong, and Dr Evans’ fruit bat saga is one of these.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+A good start to getting this right and securing public confidence is not to apply the concept of academic freedom to situations where it does not belong, and Dr Evans’ fruit bat saga is one of these.higher education, university comment below, or link to this permanent URL from your own site.